Opera Film Review: Leonard Bernstein’s ‘Candide’ makes a delicious film

 And then there was Gov. Douglas.
 His deliciously wry narration alone is worth the price of admission.

 Conductor Michael Sakir led the singers and excellent all-Vermont 30-member orchestra in a compelling and well-paced performance.
-The eight-voice all-Vermont chorus, directed by Jeffrey Buettner, was particularly fine.
+The eight-voice all-Vermont chorus was particularly fine.
 The whole production was musically a joy.

 Anderson’s staging and filming bears many similarities to Ingmar Bergman’s version of a staged production of Mozart’s “The Magic Flute.”
 There is no attempt to mask the theater, but it is often masked with generous and sometimes surreal special effects that certainly add to the flavor.
 Tim Joy was responsible for the dramatically effective filming and editing.